This topic describes how to create a SQL Server Agent proxy in SQL Server 2017 by using SQL Server Management Studio or Transact-SQL.

 You must create a credential before you create a proxy if one is not already available.

 SQL Server Agent proxies use credentials to store information about Windows user accounts.
-The user specified in the credential must have "Log on as a batch job" permission on the computer on which SQL Server is running.
+The user specified in the credential must have "Access this computer from the network” permission (SeNetworkLogonRight) on the computer on which SQL Server is running.

 SQL Server Agent checks subsystem access for a proxy and gives access to the proxy each time the job step runs.
 If the proxy no longer has access to the subsystem, the job step fails.
 Otherwise, SQL Server Agent impersonates the user that is specified in the proxy and runs the job step.